arcus/education_modules/git_creation_and_tracking/git_creation_and_tracking.md

 ```

 <div class= "care">
 Even, and perhaps especially, those who use Git a lot can have trouble writing good commit messages.
+We are all just doing our best to document our work!

 ![XKCD Cartoon, the text of which reads "As a project drags on my Git commit messages get less and less informative."
 The first message shown reads "Created main loop & timing control."
 By the 5th message it reads "more code" followed by messages including "Here have code," "AAAAAAAAA," "my hands are typing words" and finally "haaaaaaaaands."](media/git_commit_2x.png)
 (Image used under a Creative Commons Attribution-NonCommercial 2.5 License.
 Original post at https://xkcd.com/1296.)